Carver County Historical Society

 • 1884: A diphtheria epidemic breaks out in town of Helvetia.

-• June 28, 1900: The towns of Helvetia (Hollywood) and Mayer officially merge and become Village of Mayer.
+• June 28, 1900: The communities of Helvetia and Mayer officially merge and become Village of Mayer.

 Village of Benton